Bus Services (Monroe Transit)

 All paratransit passengers must be approved by Monroe Transit prior to scheduling a trip.
 For your convenience, the application (to be completed by you and your physician) and the eligibility criteria is available on this website through the link below.
 The Paratransit Rider’s Guide is also available below.
 This guide explains the application process, rules and regulations, and how to use the paratransit service.
 All paratransit passengers should be familiar with this guide prior to using our service.

 Monroe Transit operates Monday through Saturday from 6:00 am through 6:30 pm.
-Buses do not operate on Sundays, New Year's Day, MLK Day, Good Friday, Memorial Day, Juneteenth, Forth of July, Veterans Day, Labor Day, Thanksgiving Day, and Christmas Day.
+Buses do not operate on Sundays, New Year's Day, MLK Day, Good Friday, Memorial Day, Juneteenth, Fourth of July, Veterans Day, Labor Day, Thanksgiving Day, and Christmas Day.

 Bus passes may be purchased either on your mobile device or at MTS Transportation Centers located at 700 Washington St or 207 Catalpa St. If you wish to make a purchase using your mobile device, click here.